Jaycee2023/Enhancing-Social-Media-Analysis/README.md

 # Business Problem
 AfriTech Electronics Ltd. has been facing a growing challenge related to its brand reputation.
-In recent years, the company has encountered several issues such as negative customer reviews, product recalls, and public relations crises.
+In recent years, the company has encountered several issues, such as negative customer reviews, product recalls, and public relations crises.
 These issues have led to a decline in customer trust and have affected sales and market share.
 1. Negative Social Media Buzz: The company is experiencing a surge in negative social media conversations about its products and customer service.
 These conversations are damaging its brand